rdkcentral/Lightning-ui/docs/Keyboard/Key.md

 # data
 Sets the data `object` the Key component uses in order for it to display the correct label.

-# labelText
+# label
-Sets the labelText `object` the Key component uses to alter how the label is presented.
+Patches an object to the label `tag`, this allows you to customize the label tag.

 # labelColors
 Sets the colors `object` the Key component uses to switch the color when it is focused.

 # background
-Patches an object to the background tag, this allows you to customize the background tag.
+Patches an object to the background `tag`, this allows you to customize the background tag.

 # backgroundColors
 Sets the backgroundColors `object` the Key component uses to switch the color when it is focused.